Apply for an Electronic Card Trading License in Dubai

 Import and export of card products must comply with UAE Customs regulations and Dubai Customs requirements

-Annual licence renewal is required to maintain good standing within the free zone
+Annual license renewal is required to maintain good standing within the free zone

 Corporate tax registration with the Federal Tax Authority is required for entities meeting the applicable thresholds under the UAE Corporate Tax Law